How Does Inheritance Tax Planning Work?

 This is because, if done correctly and with enough time before your passing, these gifts typically won’t be counted towards the value of your estate for inheritance tax purposes.

-If you want to gift parts of your estate to your loved ones, you will need to make give out the gifts while you are alive and survive them by 7 years.
+If you want to gift parts of your estate to your loved ones, you will need to give out the gifts while you are alive and survive them by seven years.

-Our solicitors can advise you on the making and implications of the gift, in order to make the most of your estate.
+Our inheritance tax solicitors can advise you on the making and implications of the gift in order to make the most of your estate.

 Trusts